 - Onion – White, red, or yellow will all work for this fajita casserole.

 - Garlic – No savory dish is complete without garlic cloves.

-- Substitution: Fresh is definitely best, but you can also use ¼ teaspoon of garlic powder for each clove of fresh.
+- Substitution: Fresh is best, but you can swap in garlic powder.

 - Picante Sauce or Salsa – Picante is smooth, while traditional and chunky salsas have finely chopped vegetables; both are delicious, it’s just a matter of personal preference.
 Also, remember that picante means “hot” or “spicy,” so you may prefer using mild or medium salsa if you are sensitive to heat.

 - Black Beans – Canned and drained black beans add fiber, protein, and heft to stretch just 2-3 chicken breasts far enough to feed 4-6 people.

 - Substitution: Swap in pinto beans or kidney beans if you prefer.